orca-so/whirlpool-tx-replayer/README.md

 - Accounts that should not exist do not exist
 - Accounts that should exist do exist
 - Token volume consistent with the transaction log has been transferred

+### More performance tuning
+- ConfirmedTransactionWithStatusMeta::encode in execute_transaction is the next hotspot
+- Delete unused features such as token balance snapshots

 ### think: use RDBMS to store Whirlpool account snapshots
 At the moment, simple gzipped csv files on Filesystem is used.